-from participating NSOs.
+activities could only start in the second half of 2020 with a small group and limited scope.
+Lead by the project manager, this group further scoped the project proposal and started an inventory of use cases from participating NSOs.
 In 2021, the focus will be on progressing the work and gathering experiences from generalized use cases.
 Technical experts from outside official statistics will now be invited to join the project.
 The following work packages have been identified:

 - WP1: To document, generalize and prioritize the use-cases: New participants will bring new use-cases that will be added to the inventory started in 2020.
 Generalized use case might be defined and a subset of the most prominent use-cases will be identified.
-Reference scenarios that are relevant for different types of source data and/or different NSOs will be drafted and prioritized for follow-up action in WP2. - WP2: Setup and test the use-cases: Selected types of use-cases will be tested against different techniques.
+Reference scenarios that are relevant for different types of source data and/or different NSOs will be drafted and prioritized for follow-up action in WP2. - WP2: Setup and test the use-cases: Selected types of use-cases will be tested against different techniques, including in edge computing.
 For use-cases for which a broader spectrum of technological solutions is available, we will launch a wider call for proposed solutions from external technical audiences.
 Use-case testing and comparison of different solutions based on benchmark conditions (e.g. with synthetic test data) will be conducted.
 The technology aspect will be considered as well as organizational, business and legal aspects.
 Due to the complexity of this work package, it might be structured into parallel sub-streams. - WP3: Lessons learned and guidelines: The experiences from WP1 and WP2 will be used to make clear recommendations on which techniques are most suitable in which cases and where such techniques are not applicable.
 Although the focus will be on technical and methodological aspects of implementation in official statistics, lessons learned and recommendations with respect to organizational, business, and legal aspects will be documented as well.